killercup/scribbles/_posts/2017-09-02-learn-programming-jump-in-at-the-deep-end.md

 (Or maybe I'm just one of those people who like to geek out about neat concepts.)

 Recently, I came across this task:
-Counting the individual words in a text.
+Count the individual words in a given text.
-It seems like a good "deep end" problem to me.
+The solution I found seemed like a good "deep end" problem to me.
 It's short and yet full of different concepts.

 Here's what I'd write (in Rust):